Sia Attends Kanye West’s Sunday Service, Performs Gospel Version Of Her Hit ‘Elastic Heart’

 The reality television star revealed that the choir surprised Sia with a rendition of her song “Elastic Heart,” changing the lyrics to Psalm verses taken from the Bible.

 Another post to Kim’s social media accounts also revealed that the singer herself joined in, giving a solo performance of the remixed track, as well as a rare glimpse of her face.
-Fans of Sia will note that she typically hides under the disguise of an oversized, face-covering wig, but yesterday, she donned a bright blue track suit and wore her blonde tresses pulled back instead.
+Fans of Sia will note that she typically hides under the disguise of an oversized, face-covering wig, but yesterday, she donned a bright blue tracksuit and wore her blonde tresses pulled back instead.

-“We lift our voices to God,” she belted out in the clip as audience members cheered and danced around her, before the choir joined in.
+“We lift our voices to God,” she belted out in the clip as audience members cheered and danced around her before the choir joined in.

 There wasn’t a dry eye in this room today @Sia pic.twitter.com/S653cN2epd